 BIO OF A "WINE PROPHET"

-I began writing professionally about wine in 2010, on a freelance basis for several publications.
-A couple years later, wine writing became my full-time job.
+Beginning in 2010, I was invited to write about wine for a handful of publications.
+A couple years later, writing about wine became my full-time job.

 I count myself lucky to work in the wine industry as a storyteller.
-The alternative is to make a hefty sum of money and buy your way in.
-Or to work from the bottom up.
-Start out in a cellar and climb to the summit as winemaker, or sought-after grower, or winery owner, or cut it in sales.
+The alternative is to make a hefty sum of money and buy your way in -- or to work from the bottom up.
+Start out in a cellar and climb to the summit as winemaker, or as sought-after grower, or winery owner -- or cut it in sales.

-Cristaldi’s work has appeared in Vivino.com, Liquor.com, First We Feast, Los Angeles Magazine, Liquid LA, Thrillist (National Edition), Tasting Table (National Edition), Time Out LA and most recently Psychology Today.
-He is the co-founder of The Noble Rot and founder of Winetology.com and the NobleRotTalks.com podcast.
+JC’s work has appeared in Los Angeles Magazine and LA Mag’s Liquid LA blog, Vivino.com, Liquor.com, First We Feast, Thrillist (National Edition), Tasting Table (National Edition), Time Out LA and most recently Psychology Today.

 Brazenly follow him @NobleRotNYC.